 Revenues from the Company's construction services are performed under fixed-price, time-and-equipment, time-and-materials, unit-price, and cost-plus fee contracts.
 For fixed-price contracts, the Company uses the ratio of cost incurred to date on the contract (excluding uninstalled direct materials) to management's estimate of the contract's total cost, to determine the percentage of completion on each contract.
 This method is used as management considers expended costs to be the best available measure of progression of these contracts.
-Contract cost includes all direct material, subcontract and labor costs and those indirect costs related to contract performance, such as supplies, tool repairs and depreciation.
+Contract cost includes all direct costs on contracts, including labor and material, subcontractor costs and those indirect costs related to contract performance, such as supplies, fuel, tool repairs and depreciation.
 The Company recognizes revenues from construction services with fees based on time-and-materials, unit prices, or cost-plus fee as the services are performed and amounts are earned.
-Revenue on unit-price contracts is recognized as units are completed, and on cost-plus fee contracts as costs are incurred.

 Contract costs incurred to date and expected total contract costs are continuously monitored during the term of the contract.
-Changes in job performance, job conditions, change orders and final contract settlements may result in revisions to the estimated profitability during the contract.
+Changes in job performance, job conditions and final contract settlements are factors that influence management's assessment of total contract value and the total estimated costs to complete those contracts and therefore, the Company's profit recognition.
 These changes, which include contracts with estimated costs in excess of estimated revenues, are recognized in contract costs in the period in which the revisions are determined.
 At the point the Company anticipates a loss on a contract, the Company estimates the ultimate loss through completion and recognizes that loss in the period in which the possible loss was identified.

-The Company will provide warranties to customers on a basis customary to the industry; however, the warranty period does not typically exceed one year.
+The Company provides warranties to customers on a basis customary to the industry; however, the warranty period does not typically exceed one year.
 Historically, warranty claims have not been material to the Company.